Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Introduction

 \section{Introduction}

-Predicting human movements and pedestrian trajectories forms the cornerstone of safe autonomous human-machine interaction systems, such as intelligent transportation, urban planning, and underground mine automation~\cite{survey_bg01,Camera_bg2,mine_bg3}.
-Large volumes of vehicles and crowded crossroads can easily pose a safety hazard to pedestrians; detecting and anticipating peoples' future movements may, however, reduce the risk significantly.
-Despite being valuable, this task is challenged by highly uncertain human behaviors resulting from interleaved self- and inter-pedestrian uncertainties.
-In one sense, while following the same historical path, two trajectories originating from one pedestrian can sometimes have different futures due to their different destinations.
-Meanwhile, pedestrians cannot ascertain each other's intentions and destinations but must uphold a certain amount of spatial separation, further amplifying the indeterminacy of the system.
+Predicting human movements and pedestrian trajectories forms the cornerstone of safe autonomous human-machine interaction systems, such as intelligent transportation and underground mine automation~\cite{kbs_traffic1, kbs_traffic2, mine_bg3}.
+In areas with congested intersections, significant safety risks can emerge; this shall be mitigated by detecting people's movements.
+However, this task is challenged by highly uncertain human behaviors resulting from interleaved self- and inter-pedestrian uncertainties.
+From one perspective, humans exhibit a subjectivity that cannot be fully captured through historical trajectories.
+Even when sharing identical historical trajectories, individuals may not necessarily follow the same future trajectories.
+Additionally, since pedestrians are unable to determine each other's intentions and destinations, they must maintain a level of spatial distance.
+This requirement adds to the overall unpredictability of the system.
 These uncertainties highlight the complex and multi-modal nature of human motion~\cite{gupta2018social, sun2021three}.
+This complex and multi-modal nature is caused by the self-uncertainty of pedestrians; hence, in the field of trajectory prediction, it's impossible to estimate with zero-error accuracy.
+This characteristic, where one historical trajectory corresponds to multiple potential future trajectories, is termed "multi-modal".
+Pedestrians may have multiple plausible futures due to inherent uncertainties.
+Current research typically predicts multiple plausible future trajectories for pedestrians, with the expectation that the true future trajectory will align with one of them.

 In terms of complexity, trajectory prediction is viewed as a sequence-to-sequence task from a spatial-temporal viewpoint.
 In particular, the spatial correlation among pedestrians is attributed to the result of social factors~\cite{helbing1995social, alahi2016social, liu2021social}.
-For example, people also pay attention to not colliding with others while walking closely with companions sometimes.
-This motivates the use of increasingly powerful non-linear function approximators to represent such complex correlations when further taking into account temporal dependencies, most notably importance-weighted neighboring aggregation~\cite{vemula2018social, liang2019peeking, gupta2018social, sadeghian2019sophie} with Transformers~\cite{vaswani2017attention} and dynamic social-temporal graphs~\cite{zhang2019sr, huang2019stgat, ivanovic2019trajectron, salzmann2020trajectron++}.
+For example, people also pay attention to avoid collisions while walking closely with companions.
+This motivates the adoption of increasingly potent non-linear function approximators to represent complex spatial-temporal correlations when further taking into account temporal dependencies, most notably importance-weighted neighboring aggregation~\cite{liang2019peeking, sadeghian2019sophie} with Transformers~\cite{vaswani2017attention, kbs_trans, KBS_bert} and dynamic social-temporal graphs~\cite{huang2019stgat, salzmann2020trajectron++, KBS_graph}.